Economy of Iraq: Monarchy

 In the early monarchy era, economic institutions developed slowly.
 The Iraqi economy was largely market-oriented, but based more on feudal and traditions rather than on modern principles.
 King Faisal, the first king of Iraq, laid foundations for the modern Iraqi state.
 Under his rule, an oil pipeline was built between Kirkuk and Haifa.
 Then finance minister Sassoon Eskell was instrumental in forming Iraq's financial system and oil industry.

 A development board was established in 1950.
 The board regulated five-year plans that emphasized three priorities—agriculture, transportation and communication and construction.
 The agriculture part also included irrigation and flood control.
 The board was well-received by the commentators for using most of the country's oil income for capital investment and infrastructure development.
 It also received criticism for over-emphasizing agriculture and ignoring industry and human resources, which would have appealed to two increasingly important constituents—educated elites and workers.
 Neglecting these groups became one of the minor reasons which provoked the coup in 1958.

-Economic growth
+Economic growth and downturn

 During its modern history, the oil sector has provided about 99.7% of foreign exchange earnings.
-Agrarian economy underwent rapid development following the 14 July Revolution in 1958.
+The agrarian economy underwent rapid development following the 14 July Revolution in 1958.
 It had become the third-largest economy in the Middle East by 1980.
 This occurred in part because of the industrialization and infrastructure development initiatives led by Saddam Hussein, which included irrigation projects, railway and highway construction, and rural electrification.
-In the 1980s, financial problems caused by massive expenditures in the Iran-Iraq War and damage to oil export facilities by Iran's military led the government to implement austerity measures, to borrow heavily, and to later reschedule foreign debt payments.
+The economy was dominated by the state, with strict bureaucratic controls and centralized planning.
+This era of expansion led former U.S. State Department official William R. Polk to refer to the period as a “golden age,” noting that “schools, universities, hospitals, factories, theaters and museums proliferated; employment became so universal that a labor shortage developed.”
+In the 1980s, financial problems caused by massive expenditures in the Iran–Iraq War and damage to oil export facilities by Iran's military led the government to implement austerity measures, to borrow heavily, and to later reschedule foreign debt payments.